-If you’re worried about small children slipping on the stairs and the landing especially and don’t think standard lacquer provides enough protection, there is a solution to that.
+If you’re worried about small children slipping on the stairs and the landing, especially, and don’t think standard lacquer provides enough protection, there is a solution to that.

 Antifriction and anti-slip products used for sports flooring can be applied to your hardwood floor to make it less slippery.
-Coating the stairs and the landing with these products creates a slightly rougher surface to the touch.
+Coating the stairs and landing with these products creates a slightly rougher surface to the touch.
 Looks-wise, it looks the same as if standard water-based lacquer were applied.

 However, if you want to take extra precaution, but don’t want it to affect the surface of the flooring, you can always opt for a final coat with a friction floss or a sports lacquer designed to provide a firm grip and prevent slipping.

-Having an existing staircase overclad with solid oak will set you back a couple of thousand pounds, depending on the dimensions of the stairs, the size of the landing and your preferred finish.
+Having an existing staircase overclad with solid oak will set you back a few thousand pounds, depending on the dimensions of the stairs, the size of the landing and your preferred finish.
 Those few thousand pounds will provide you with a staircase that lasts forever and looks and feels like it’s worth close to those mentioned above £20,000.

-Changing your hallway and landing from carpet to real wood is a fantastic way to increase the value of your property and have a high-quality, long-lasting addition to your home.
-Choose between a more contemporary, straight-cut look trimmed treads, or opt for rounded nosings and a darker finish for a more traditional feel.
+Changing your hallway and landing from carpet to real wood is a fantastic way to increase the value of your property and make a high-quality, long-lasting addition to your home.
+Choose between a more contemporary, straight-cut look with trimmed treads, or opt for rounded nosings and a darker finish for a more traditional feel.